Scott Bankhead

 Michael Scott Bankhead (born July 31, 1963) is an American former professional baseball pitcher who played in Major League Baseball (MLB) from 1986-1995.
 Bankhead also pitched for Team USA in the 1984 Olympic Games.
 He attended the University of North Carolina.

 Early life and education

-Michael Scott Bankhead was born on July 31, 1963, in Raleigh, NC.
-He graduated from Reidsville High School in Reidsville, NC, and attended the University of North Carolina at Chapel Hill.
-In 1981 and 1982, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star in 1982.
+Michael Scott Bankhead was born on July 31, 1963, in Raleigh, North Carolina.
+He graduated from Reidsville High School in Reidsville, North Carolina, and attended the University of North Carolina at Chapel Hill.
+In 1982 and 1983, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star in both seasons.

 Professional career

 Kansas City Royals

 Bankhead was drafted by the Kansas City Royals in the first round, 16th pick, of the 1984 Major League Baseball Draft.

 He appeared in only 31 games in the minors before being called up by the Royals.
 He made his Major League debut on May 25, 1986, going four innings, giving up two hits and striking out four while giving up no earned runs to get his first win.
 He finished the '86 season going 8–9 with a 4.61 ERA in 24 games, 17 for starts.